microsoft/qsharp/katas/content/multi_qubit_measurements/partial_measurements_for_system/index.md

-﻿## Using partial measurements to identify the state of the system

-In certain situations, it is possible to distinguish between orthogonal states of multi-qubit systems using partial measurements, as illustrated in the next exercise.

 ### <span style="color:blue">Exercise 5</span>: Distinguish orthogonal states using partial measurements

 **Input**: A 3-qubit system which is guaranteed to be in either the $\ket{++-}$ state, or the $\ket{---}$ state.